ningkaiyang/PacificaAutoAgendaWriter/README.md

 *   **Help Tab Improvements:** Plans are underway to enhance the help tab with more detailed instructions, comprehensive troubleshooting tips, and additional resources.
 *   **Ignoring Certain Statements:** Implement logic to parse and ignore any text enclosed within square brackets `[]` before sending the content to the LLM.
 *   **Settings Menu: Debug Mode:** Create a settings menu and utilize an appdata folder to allow for toggling a Debug Mode.
 When enabled, a terminal window should appear, displaying the internal thoughts generated during PASS 1 and PASS 2, along with input values, token speeds, and memory usage, to aid in troubleshooting and debugging across different operating systems.
-*   **Settings Menu: Uninstall App:** Implement a feature within the settings menu to cleanly remove all application files, including the downloaded model and any stored JSON settings.
+*   **Settings Menu: Uninstall App:** Implement a feature within the settings menu to cleanly remove all cached application files, such as the downloaded model and any stored JSON settings.
+Once that is done, the user can be prompted to delete the current actual runtime app by dragging and dropping the app to the trash can.

 ## Technical Stack
 *   **GUI:** `Kivy`